jasonhanks/k8v/README.md

 This tool provides a number of ways to search for resources and filter the results.
-This includes the ability to search for resources across all namespaces, or a list of namespaces, match label selectors, or search by *name* for resources that should be included or excluded in the results.
+This includes the ability to search for resources across all namespaces, or a list of namespaces, match label selectors, or search by *name* (substring match) for resources that should be included or excluded in the results.

 Filtering strings for a *name* can be specified using the -i | --include option or simply passing arguments on the command line after you specifiy all other options: